EME2-Lab/HTC-lab-exploratory/README.md

 For better package control, consider using [Anaconda](https://www.anaconda.com) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 These tools allow you to manage dependencies more effectively in isolated environments.

-For trouble-shooting, general questions, or other inquiries, contact the developer, Demol Ogunnaike, at **dko22[at]cornell.edu**
+For trouble-shooting, general questions, or other inquiries, contact the developer, Demola Ogunnaike, at **dko22[at]cornell.edu**